root-project/web/for_developers/doxygen/index.md

  `\macro_output This the macro output`

  4. `\notebook`
  To generate the corresponding jupyter notebook.
 In case the tutorial does not generate any graphics output, the option `-nodraw` should be added.
+ This directive needs [jupyter to be properly installed](https://jupyter.org/install) when building the documentation of tutorials having this directive.

 Note that the doxygen directive `\authors` or `\author` must be the last one of the macro header.